 Don't photograph people without their permission.

-Dual citizenship is not legally recognized in Jordan.
+Dual citizenship is legally recognized in Jordan.

 Confirm your citizenship status with the Embassy of Jordan in Ottawa before your departure.